formkit/docs-content/essentials/icons.md

 <code>${section}-icon</code> props available on <code>FormKit</code> components — no additional setup required.
 ::

-When using the `defaultConfig` that ships with FormKit there are several top-level configuration options you can use to customize your experience.
+When using the `defaultConfig` that ships with FormKit, you can use several top-level configuration options to customize your experience.
 See the `createThemePlugin` docs in the next section for expanded explanations of each.

 ```js